Code Health Assessment

 ISO/IEC 25010:2023 International standard defining a software product quality model with eight characteristics: Functional Suitability, Performance Efficiency, Compatibility, Usability, Reliability, Security, Maintainability, and Portability.

-SQALE Method Software Quality Assessment based on Lifecycle Expectations — a method for classifying and estimating the remediation cost of technical debt.
-Debt types include Design, Code, Test, Doc, and Dependency debt.
+SQALE Software Quality Assessment based on Lifecycle Expectations — a method for classifying technical debt by type (Design, Code, Test, Doc, Dependency) and estimating remediation cost.

-Blocker SonarQube severity level: a defect that will cause production failure or data loss.
+Blocker SonarQube severity: a defect that will cause production failure or data loss.
 Requires immediate fix.

-Critical SonarQube severity level: a severe code quality issue with high probability of causing bugs.
+Critical SonarQube severity: a severe code quality issue with high probability of causing bugs.
 Fix within current sprint.

-Major SonarQube severity level: a significant quality issue that degrades maintainability or reliability.
+Major SonarQube severity: a significant quality issue that degrades maintainability or reliability.
 Fix within 30 days.

-Minor SonarQube severity level: a code quality issue with limited impact.
+Minor SonarQube severity: a code quality issue with limited impact.
 Fix within 90 days.

-Info SonarQube severity level: a best practice recommendation with no immediate risk.
+Info SonarQube severity: a best practice recommendation with no immediate risk.
 Consider for future work.

 Fault Tolerance ISO 25010 sub-characteristic of Reliability: the degree to which a system operates as intended despite hardware or software faults.

-Time Behaviour ISO 25010 sub-characteristic of Performance Efficiency: the degree to which response and processing times meet requirements under stated conditions.
+Time Behaviour ISO 25010 sub-characteristic of Performance Efficiency: the degree to which response and processing times meet requirements.

 Domain Terms